 For the Pineapple Marinade and Salmon:

-- 2, 6-ounce salmon fillets
+- 2 salmon fillets (6 ounces each)

-- 1 cup pineapple juice, drained from 1 (20-ounce) can pineapple tidbits
+- 1 cup pineapple juice drained from 1 (20-ounce) can pineapple tidbits

 - 2 tablespoons low sodium soy sauce